Eureeca/RobinCID/tests/testthat/_snaps/robin_estimate.md

         formula = y ~ xb + xc, family = gaussian()))
     Condition
       Warning in `consistency_check()`:
+      Assignment probabilities for the arms being compared must be constant within each level of stratify_by.
-      The consistency of post stratification is not checked as randomization_table is not provided.
+      This check is skipped because randomization_table was not provided.
     Output
       Method:  Post Stratification
       Post stratification is done by variable s12 specified by stratify_by.